isomerpages/mol-services/_government-services/02-buy-hdb/00a-overview(accordion).md

     <input type="checkbox" id="hdb-loan">
     <label class="tab-label" for="hdb-loan">How to Apply for HDB Housing Loan</label>
     <div class="tab-content">
-      <p>Get your <a target="_blank" href="https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/income-guidelines-and-other-documents">required income documents ready</a> such as your payslips for the past three months and CPF contribution history for the last 15 months.</p>
+      <p>Get your <a target="_blank" href="https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/income-guidelines-and-other-documents">required income documents</a> ready such as your payslips for the past three months and CPF contribution history for the last 15 months.</p>
-      <p><a target="_blank" href="https://services2.hdb.gov.sg/webapp/BP27AWHLEApplication/BP27SHome">Apply for your Housing Loan Eligibility (HLE) letter</a> before your HDB appointment. </p>
+      <p><a target="_blank" href="https://services2.hdb.gov.sg/webapp/BP27AWHLEApplication/BP27SHome">Apply</a> for your Housing Loan Eligibility (HLE) letter before your HDB appointment. </p>
     </div>
   </div>
       <div class="tab">
     <input type="checkbox" id="contra-pay">
     <label class="tab-label" for="contra-pay">Use Contra Payment Facility if You Are an Existing HDB Flat Owner</label>
     <div class="tab-content">
-    <p>You can consider <a target="_blank" href="https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/contra-payment-facility-for-new-flats">Contra Payment Facility</a> if you are buying an HDB flat and currently owns another HDB flat.</p>
+    <p>You can consider the <a target="_blank" href="https://hdb.gov.sg/cs/infoweb/residential/financing-a-flat-purchase/housing-loan-from-hdb/contra-payment-facility-for-new-flats">Contra Payment Facility</a> if you are buying an HDB flat and currently own another HDB flat.</p>
       <p>This can help you to:</p>
       <ul>
       <li>Reduce the cash outlay needed for your flat</li>